 We’ll own it – upgrading Atlassian Server and Data Center products is no joke.
 And we know that when it’s something as business-critical as Jira, operating at enterprise scale, it’s a big deal.
-Luckily, the Jira Software 8.5 and Jira Service Desk 4.5 Enterprise releases for Server and Data Center are now available.
+Luckily, the Jira Software 8.5 and Jira Service Desk 4.5 Long Term Support releases for Server and Data Center are now available.

-If your organization requires months of advance planning for an upgrade, has complex change management challenges, and/or values stability above all else, chances are you’re already planning to stick to our Enterprise releases.
+If your organization requires months of advance planning for an upgrade, has complex change management challenges, and/or values stability above all else, chances are you’re already planning to stick to our Long Term Support releases.

 Here’s why we like them: we’re able to provide modern, feature-rich versions of our products – born from all the hard work we’ve put into performance and scalability, plus the hundreds of critical bug fixes and other small improvements that we regularly release – in a hardened package that’s ready for Enterprise.
 We feel confident knowing that many of our customers that are tackling these large upgrade processes can rest easy with a version that’s been through comprehensive performance testing, allows you to unlock battle-tested features with minimized risk, and offers long-term support with back-ported bug fixes and security updates for the full two-year support window.

-Read more for all the information and resources you’ll need to make your upgrade journey successful as you move to our newest Enterprise release.
+Read more for all the information and resources you’ll need to make your upgrade journey successful as you move to our newest Long Term Support release.

 Jira 8: built for enterprise